What we Do

 Book Proposal Development

 How to write a non-fiction book proposal is part art, part science, and part alchemy.
 We offer everything from soup-to-nuts guidance to editing already-developed proposals to thorough reads.
 Our experience in the publishing industry enables us to take your idea to the next level, ready to pitch and ready to sell.

 Whether you just “finished” your crappy first draft or are ten years into a manuscript, a developmental edit can be the greatest form of editorial help you’ll ever receive.
 Our developmental edits* address everything from narrative arc to voice to marketability and much, much more.
-A one-hour follow-up consultation is included.
+A detailed editorial letter and one-hour follow-up consultation is included.

 A line edit can make the difference between rejected and landing a book deal.
-Our line edits include just that—a line-by-line edit of your manuscript—and a one-hour follow-up consultation.
+Our line edits include just that—a line-by-line edit of your manuscript—and detailed editorial letter and one-hour follow-up consultation.
 Please note: We highly recommend a developmental edit prior to a line edit.
-Very few people are ready for a line edit and end up paying […]
+Very few people are ready for a line edit and […]

 Author Coaching & Support

 Getting a book published can be a maddening process.
 We offer emotional and spiritual reinforcement in the midst of writers block, when characters decide to revolt or when a rejection letter sends you into a shame spiral.
 Author coaching can be done on a one-time, weekly, monthly, or yearly basis!

 Writing a book takes creativity, guts, and determination—and this is especially true when self-publishing.
 If self-publishing is your path, having an industry insider in your corner is crucial.
 From editing to marketing, from cover design to e-formatting, there’s a host of choices that will make or break your book.
 We can guide you and help […]